realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

     - Return an intention-revealing object instead
     - Prefer `Result` or `Empty` object instead of `null`
     - `boolean` is acceptable, over `null`.
-- Methods that require network or CPU time should be labeled
+- Methods that require network, disk access or CPU time should be labeled with that intent.
   - ie: `calculateTotalCost()` is preferred over `getTotalCost()`
   - ie: `fetchInfo()` is preferred over `getInfo()`
+  - ie: `findUserIdOfCheckedOutBook` is preferred over `getCheckedOutBookUserId()`
 - When the method is a simple data-accessor that just returns a simple field, no need to use get.
   - Prefer `id()` over `getId()` for readability and simplicity.
   - ie: `info()` is preferred over `getInfo()`
   - ie: `id()` is preferred over `getId()`

-### No Nulls in Domain
+### No `null` in Domain
 - `null` only allowed to be passed in constructors
-  - in order to indicate "use a reasonable default value for this parameter"
+  - used to indicate <i>"use a reasonable default value for this parameter"</i>
-- `null` are checked for in constructors only, usually to create a reasonable default value.
+- `null` is checked for in constructors only, usually to create a reasonable default value.
-- `null` are not allowed to be returned from methods
+- `null` is not allowed to be returned from methods for Domain.
-  - `return` "Empty" objects instead of `null`
+  - `return` "Empty" or `Result` objects instead of `null`
 - Use intention-named objects that indicate the reason for a `null` case.
   - ie: `PrivateLibrary` instead of a `null` source Library